choyoonme/first-day-repo/README.md

 This is a portfolio to showcase future work and personal projects to potential employers.
 Currently, there are placeholders for work that I will continue to improve upon as well as add additional projects as I learn new skills throughout this course.

+It features the use of HTML, CSS, Javascript(dark mode toggle), and Moment(to show last update).

 ## Acceptance Criteria